Plymouth Diabetes Centre Insulin Pumps

 The amount of insulin is programmed and is administered at a constant rate (basal rate).
 Often, the amount of insulin needed over the course of 24 hours varies depending on factors like exercise, activity level, and sleep.
 The insulin pump allows for the user to program many different basal rates to allow for this variation in lifestyle.
 In addition, the user can program the pump to deliver a "bolus" during meals to cover the excess demands of carbohydrate ingestion.

-We currently support approximately 240 insulin pumps users.
+We currently support approximately290 insulin pumps users.
 We provide specific Consultant and Diabetes Specialist Nurse clinics.
-Currently we offer a choice of 4 different insulin pump systems so our patient can choose a system that best fits their needs.
+Currently we offer a choice of 3 different insulin pump systems so our patient can choose a system that best fits their needs.

 National Guidance for Insulin pumps